Per-and Polyfluoroalkyl Substances | Chemical Insights

 Cover textiles

-To conduct this research, CIRI will utilize their state-of-the-art human exposure chambers and specialty equipment and techniques to evaluate possible exposure from use of the textiles.
-They will study the potential inhalation of PFAS in the air, ingestion of PFAS in settled dust around the textile, and exposure from dermal, or skin, transfer.
+To conduct this research, CIRI is utilizing their state-of-the-art human exposure chambers and specialty equipment and techniques to evaluate possible exposure from use of the textiles.
+They are studying the potential inhalation of PFAS in the air, ingestion of PFAS in settled dust around the textile, and exposure from dermal, or skin, transfer.

 Insights gained from this research will assist in understanding potential health impacts and how material design, and use, contribute to human exposure risks.
 And ultimately, this information may lead to strategic exposure risk reduction measures.